Update: June 11, 2020

 The Pilot Study performed in the Turning Basin 4 of the Gowanus Canal was successfully completed December 2018.
 Since then, the Remedial Design Team (the Team) has incorporated the results and lessons learned from this Pilot Study into the design documents for the remediation of the Remedial Treatment Area 1 (RTA-1) (see map).
-Since the completion of Turning Basin – 4, the 90% and 100% remedial design documents were submitted to the EPA in September 2019 and February 2020, respectively.
-The 100% remedial design documents were submitted to the EPA in February 2020.
-We are currently meeting with EPA regularly to coordinate the future construction activities with the other ongoing bulkhead installation work being performed by private property owners.
+Since the completion of Turning Basin – 4, the 90% and 100% remedial design documents submitted to the EPA in February 2020 are now being finalized for construction.
+We are meeting with EPA regularly to coordinate the future construction activities with the other ongoing bulkhead installation work being performed by private property owners.
 This coordination requires a great deal of effort and attention to detail to sequence the movement of construction vessels in close proximity to one another.
 It is for this reason we ask the public to refrain from using the canal during these times for your own safety as well as the safety of the workers performing the canal work.
 All vessel movement should be coordinated through the U.S. Coast Guard and the USEPA.
 In-canal construction is expected to start in the approximate third quarter of 2020.

 Learn more about the Gowanus Canal activities in the latest update.

 Currently, you may see a large fabric enclosure and miscellaneous construction activities on the property where the Gowanus Support Site is located.
 These activities are related to the former Citizens MGP Site remediation managed under the NYSDEC program.
 The Gowanus Canal Team is working collaboratively with the National Grid Citizens Site Team to ensure both activities sharing the same site will be able to operate in coordination and perform their respective duties safely.
 For further information and latest updates on the Citizens Site remediation please refer to the website: www.citizensmgpsite.com.